marian-stanciulica/Foodybite/README.md

 An important aspect while testing different systems in integration is to take into consideration the potential artifacts that can be created during testing.
 It's important to mention here that I delete the store before and after each tests using the `setUp` and `tearDown` methods to ensure that each test have a clean state before running.
 That's why I chose to inject the store URL in the `CoreDataLocalStore` to dynamically create a separate path when testing based on the test filename.

 ### Snapshots Tests

+Initially, I used snapshots tests for checking the layout of the UI for each state injecting the state directly in the viewModels.
+Afterwards, I used them to test-drive new screens as a feedback mechanism instead of using the preview.
+It felt like a better alternative because they are relatively fast to run and I could check the UI both for light and dark mode at the same time.

+Nevertheless, I didn't test any logic using snapshot tests as all the logic was encapsulated in viewModels which were already unit tested.

 ## CI/CD